Hamiltonian and Noether charges in first order gravity: Conserved charges

-Finally, as explained in the subsection \ref{sec:3.1}, the pre-symplectic structure is of the form given in (\ref{sympl_struct}), the sum of two integrals, one of them over a Cauchy surface and the other one over a 2-sphere at the boundary of an isolated horizon.
-Taking into account the expression for the symplectic current (\ref{JPalatini}), and the result given above in (\ref{JPalhorizon}), the pre-symplectic structure for the Palatini action, for asymptotically flat spacetimes with weakly isolated horizon, takes the form \cite{afk}
+Note that the symplectic current is insensitive to the boundary term, as we discussed in Sec.~\ref{sec:2}.
+From the equation (\ref{intJzero}) one can obtain a conserved pre-symplectic structure, as an integral of $J_{\mathrm{P}}$ over a spatial surface, if the integral of the symplectic current over the asymptotic region vanishes and if the integral over an isolated horizon behaves appropriately.
+As shown in \cite{aes}, for asymptotically flat spacetimes, $\int_{\mathcal{I}}J_{\mathrm{P}}=0$, and on a WIH we have $J_{\mathrm{P}}\,\heq\, \d j$, \cite{afk}.
+As a result, the conserved pre-symplectic structure for the Palatini action, for asymptotically flat spacetimes with weakly isolated horizon, takes the form \cite{afk}